Harvey County, Kansas

 Claim cabin near Burrton, Kansas.

 The first settler in the county was H. Nieman, who came in 1869.
-He was followed in the same year by Walter M. Munch, William Lawrence, Hubbard Wilcox, William McOwen, Charles Schaefer, John N. Corgan, W. T. Wetherel, John Wright, and S. Decker.
+Walter M. Munch, William Lawrence, Hubbard Wilcox, William McOwen, Charles Schaefer, John N. Corgan, W. T. Wetherel, John Wright, and S. Decker followed him in the same year.
 About 60 new settlers came the following year.
-In the fall of that year, agitation for the organization of a new county brought about a division in the Republican Party in Sedgwick County.
+In the fall of that year, agitation for organizing a new county brought about a division in the Republican Party in Sedgwick County.
 The delegates from Newton, at that time in Sedgwick County, were cut down in the convention from 7 to 3.
 This caused the whole delegation and those from Black Kettle and Grant townships to withdraw.
 They nominated a separate ticket, which was partially elected.

 In December of that year, a convention was held at Newton to arrange plans for a separate organization.
 The plan of taking three townships from McPherson, three from Marion, and ten from Sedgwick County, with Newton as the county seat, was adopted by those present and was carried into effect by an act of the legislature a few weeks later.
 Governor James Harvey appointed the following officers to serve temporarily: Clerk, W. H. Daily; treasurer, C. D. Munger; probate judge, A. Markwell; register of deeds, R. H. Brown; sheriff, W. B. Chamberlain; coroner, C. C. Furley; county attorney, C. S. Bowman; clerk of the district court, J. B. Cunningham; county surveyor, W. Brown; superintendent of public instruction, Ellen Webster; county commissioners, A. G. Richardson, Amos Prouty, and J. R. Skinner.